 Identity theft might be committed for different reasons, such as to pose as another person for personal or financial gain—or to avoid detection.
 The sale of another person’s confidential information to a third party can also constitute identity theft.

 Possible Penalties for Fraud

-The legal penalties for a conviction of fraud in Montgomery County depend on several factors, including the specific type of act committed, as well as whether the alleged offense was charged as a misdemeanor or felony.
+The legal penalties for a conviction of fraud in MoCo depend on several factors, including the specific type of act committed, as well as whether the alleged offense was charged as a misdemeanor or felony.
 For example, the penalty for issuing a bad check depends on the amount of the check; when the value of the goods or services obtained through writing a bad check is $1,500 or more, the offense is charged as a felony.
 The maximum penalty upon conviction for issuing a bad check is a fine of up to $25,000 and a sentence of up to 20 years in prison.

 Attempting to obtain a credit card by providing false information is usually a misdemeanor, punishable by a fine of $500 or less and a sentence of up to 18 months in jail or prison.
 Credit card counterfeiting—which can include creating fake credit cards or altering valid ones—on the other hand, is a felony punishable by a fine of $1,000 or less, as well as a sentence of up to 15 years in prison.

 The penalties for identity theft convictions vary depending on the nature of the alleged offense as well.
 However, convictions for certain types of felony identity theft can result in a fine of up to $25,000 and a sentence of up to 15 years in prison.
-Because of the sliding scale of penalties based on the unique circumstances of each case, a person facing charges may benefit from the knowledge of a Montgomery County fraud attorney to understand the specific charges—and subsequent penalties—they face.
+Because of the sliding scale of penalties based on the unique circumstances of each case, a person facing charges may benefit from the knowledge of a MoCo fraud attorney to understand the specific charges—and subsequent penalties—they face.